-By definition, bulimia is divided into a "purging" and "nonpurging" type, depending on what strategies the individual may use to try to control weight.
-Purging is vomiting self-induced immediately after a binge.
-In the nonpurging type of bulimia, a person may abuse laxatives, suppositories, enemas or diuretics, may go on an extended fast or start a period of strenuous exercise.
+People with bulimia may try to control weight in a variety of ways.
+One strategy is purging (self-induced vomiting immediately after a binge).
+Another strategy is abuse of laxatives, suppositories, enemas or diuretics.
+Alternatively, a person may go on an extended fast or start a period of strenuous exercise.

 There is significant overlap between bulimia nervosa and anorexia nervosa, since those with bulimia may restrict food intake (a characteristic of anorexia) and people with anorexia may binge and purge.
 In both disorders, a person may be preoccupied with weight and be very self-conscious about body size and shape.

 When binge-eating occurs without the compensatory behaviors that are aimed at controlling weight, it is called binge-eating disorder.

 The overwhelming majority of people with bulimia are female (85-90 percent) and the disorder usually begins between ages 15 and 20.
 The condition affects up to 4 percent of women at some point in life.
 When men have the disorder, it is usually the nonpurging type.

 People with bulimia can eat huge quantities of food, sometimes up to 20,000 calories at a time.
 Binge foods tend to be "comfort" foods that are sweet, salty, soft or smooth, and generally high in calories.
 Examples are ice cream, cake and pastries.

 People with bulimia may binge a few times a week or as frequently as several times a day.
 Although people with bulimia fear becoming fat, and some are severely underweight or overweight, most are of normal weight or only slightly overweight.